-If you’re following me on Snapchat (the green creator), you might have noticed that I’m often dancing and jumping on loud music.
+If you’re following me on social media (the green creator), you might have noticed that I’m often dancing and jumping on loud music.
 I’m actually jumping on a rebounder.
 Also, you might have noticed that the rebounder that I use doesn’t produce any noise (annoying creaking) at all.
 Recently I have been spending quite some time jumping on the bellicon rebounder and I need to share my experience with bellicon with you.
 And why bother jumping on a rebounder in the first place?

 What is bellicon?